 Magick with a 'k' signifies a deeper, more culturally and energetically charged form of magic embraced by occultists.
-It emphasizes the transformative and sacred aspects beyond mere illusion or trickery, In my 'Inner Alchemy: Energy Work and the Magic of the Body.'
+It emphasizes the transformative and sacred aspects beyond mere illusion or trickery, in my 'Inner Alchemy: Energy Work and the Magic of the Body.'

 Understanding Magick with a 'k'